Skip to main content

 People with RRP develop small, wart-like growths (papillomas) in the upper and lower airways and lungs that can obstruct breathing and lead to respiratory complications

 An illustration of papillomas in the throat, caused by recurrent respiratory papillomatosis (RRP).
-Newly approved Papzimeos is the first non-surgical treatment for RRP.
+Newly approved Papzimeos is the first immunotherapy to provide a non-surgical treatment option for RRP.

 Credit: Image created by Linda Wang with BioRender.

 Papzimeos was developed through a partnership between researchers at NCI's Center for Cancer Research, part of the National Institutes of Health, and the biopharmaceutical company, Precigen.
-Under a collaborative research and development agreement (CRADA) facilitated by NCI's Technology Transfer Center, Scott Norberg, D.O., and Client Allen, M.D., lead a pivotal, clinical study.
+Under a Cooperative Research and Development Agreement (CRADA) facilitated by NCI's Technology Transfer Center, Scott Norberg, D.O., and Client Allen, M.D. led a pivotal, clinical study.
 The findings from the clinical trial were published January 17, 2025, in The Lancet Respiratory Medicine.
 The approval was completed under Priority Review and the product received both Orphan Drug designation and Breakthrough Therapy designation.

 Email